 Food should be enjoyed.
 Enjoyed with others.
 Enjoyed without lingering guilt or shame attached to it.
 Bottom line, food is not a moral issue.
 Food is food.

-1) Make a list of foods you ENJOY, your favorite foods.
-Acknowledge judgements that come up and try to shut them down.
+1. Make a list of foods you ENJOY, your favorite foods.
+Acknowledge judgments that come up and try to shut them down.
 This might be difficult if you’ve been restricting certain types of food for a while.
-Think about foods you enjoyed as a kid, before food was “healthy” or “unhealthy.”
+Think about foods you enjoyed as a kid before food was “healthy” or “unhealthy.'

-4) Practice challenging food judgement.
+4. Practice challenging food judgment.
 Next time you notice yourself judging a food you or someone else is eating, take a moment and pause.
-Where does the judgement come from?
-Is this judgement helpful?
+Where does the judgment come from?
+Is this judgment helpful?
 How can we re-frame this thought to be neutral or positive?